-Campus Safety Office at 920-403-3260
+- · Campus Safety Office at 920-403-3260 - Title IX Office at 920-403-3018

 Reporting a Crime or Emergency

 The College encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the College, or on nearby public property to the appropriate administrator and appropriate police agencies.
 Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.